psychemedia/storytelling-notes/time.md

 --

 https://www.historicnavalfiction.com/general-hnf-info/naval-facts/the-watch-system
 On Royal Navy ships of the sailing era the ships bell was used to tell everyone on board what the time was.
 Usually a half hour sand glass was used and as the Midshipman of the Watch turned it over the bell was rung a number of times to let the crew know how long they had been on watch and when the relief was due to take over.
-To allow for any discrepancies in turning the glass the naval day started at noon when the noon sight (the Captain and senior officers establishing when the Sun reached it’s daily zenith) could be used to start the daily cycle.
+To allow for any discrepancies in turning the glass the naval day started at noon when the noon sight (the Captain and senior officers establishing when the Sun reached it's daily zenith) could be used to start the daily cycle.